whitelunarium/pages_fork/hacks/west-coast/ai/submodule_2.md

 <<<<<<< HEAD
 ## Content Coming Soon

-This submodule will be developed by the Thinkers team.
+This submodule will be developed by the The Sprinters
 =======
 <h2 style="text-align:right;">